FAQs about therapy on the Sunshine Coast

 The easiest way to make an appointment is by booking online.
 Choose the date and time that suit you best, and you will receive a confirmation email.
 If it is your first appointment, you will receive an Information Letter and an online intake form within 24 hours.
 This saves time at the first appointment.

 Do you charge a cancellation fee?

-If you cancel an appointment with less than one business day’s notice (24 hours), you will be required to pay the full fee.
-For example, if your appointment is on a Monday morning, you need to let us know by Friday morning that you will not be able to attend.
+If you cancel an appointment with less than two business day’s notice, you will be required to pay the full fee.
+For example, if your appointment is at 9am on Monday morning, you need to let us know by 9am the previous Thursday morning that you will not be able to attend.
 The full cancellation fee also applies if you forget or miss an appointment.

 Are appointments confidential?

 Yes.
 Every session is private and confidential which means everything you share doesn’t leave the room.
 There are two exceptions to this rule: if you are at risk of harm to yourself or someone else, or if my notes are subpoenaed by court.
 As a clinical psychologist, I'm bound by a Code of Ethics, set by the Australian Psychological Society, ensuring accountability for psychologists.

 I use a professional software system called Halaxy.
 Your health data is stored electronically and protected by bank-grade security and encryption.